alexle/alexle.github.com/posts/quitting-fantasy-football.markdown

 For the past 11 years, August marked a time of unique excitement and anticipation for me.
 Cheat sheets were printed, strategies were formulated.
 Slates were wiped cleaned and *anything*  was possible.
 It was like New Year's Eve.

-Not this year though, since I officially quit Fantasy Football.
+No longer though, since I officially quit Fantasy Football.

 I don't know how, but Fantasy Football managed to turn my relaxing Sundays into 12 hour marathons of roller-coaster, maddening, torture.
 It was nice when my team won.
 But it was worse when my team performed badly and life cease to have meaning.